2015 Graz car attack: Perpetrator

-Alen Rizvan Rizvanović, was 26-year-old when he carried out the attack.
-At the age of four he had fled along with his parents to Austria during the Bosnian War as a refugee and he later became an Austrian citizen.
-Rizvanović eventually found employment as a truck driver.
+Alen Rizvan Rizvanović was 26 years old when he carried out the attack.
+At the age of four he had fled along with his parents to Austria during the Bosnian War as a refugee and later became an Austrian citizen.
+Rizvanović found employment as a truck driver.
 He was under a restraining order filed on 28 May, which kept him away from the home of his wife and two young children following a domestic violence report being filed against him a month prior.
 As a result of the restraining order, police revoked Rizvanović's weapon's licence and confiscated a semiautomatic firearm and ammunition belonging to him.

-The motive was not immediately clear, but a few hours after the attack, police ruled out any religious or ideological motives.
+The motive was not immediately clear.
+A few hours after the attack, police ruled out any religious or ideological motives.
 When he was arrested, Rizvanović claimed that he felt persecuted by "Turks".
 On 23 June, a remand was imposed on him.
-The previous day, it was reported by Austrian newspaper Die Presse that the Federal Office for the Protection of the Constitution and Counterterrorism is "interested in Rizvanović".
-There are claims that Rizvanović had shifted to a stricter interpretation of Islam.
-Prior to the attack, he had more than 2,500 followers on Twitter, many of them from Arab countries and at least one a suspected neo-Nazi, but he deleted all of the tweets and messages on his online accounts, except for one, which indicated that the crime was premeditated and not the deed of a mentally ill person.
+The day before, Austrian newspaper Die Presse reported that the Federal Office for the Protection of the Constitution and Counterterrorism is "interested in Rizvanović".
+There were claims that Rizvanović had shifted to a stricter interpretation of Islam.
+Prior to the attack, he had more than 2,500 followers on Twitter, many of them from Arab countries and at least one a suspected neo-Nazi, but he deleted all of the tweets and messages on his online accounts except for one, which indicated that the crime was premeditated.

-Conviction

-Perpetrator was tried and convicted in 2016.
+Rizvanović was tried and sentenced to life imprisonment in 2016.
+On the morning of 23 September 2023, Rizvanović was found dead in his solitary cell at the Stein Correctional Facility.
+His death was ruled a suicide.

 Reactions

-Austrian President Heinz Fischer issued a statement and said he was "deeply shocked" by the attack.
-Johanna Mikl-Leitner, the Austrian Interior Minister, said during a visit to the scene of the attack, "What happened here is unthinkable.
+Austrian president Heinz Fischer issued a statement and said he was "deeply shocked" by the attack.
+Johanna Mikl-Leitner, the Austrian interior minister, said during a visit to the scene of the attack, "What happened here is unthinkable.
 There is no excuse for it."
-Styria governor Hermann Schützenhöfer issued a statement, saying, "We are shocked and dismayed...here is no explanation and no excuse for this attack."
-Graz mayor Siegfried Nagl, who witnessed the rampage unfold, ordered events in Graz to be canceled and black flags of mourning to be raised above municipal buildings.
+Styrian governor Hermann Schützenhöfer issued a statement, saying, "We are shocked and dismayed... there is no explanation and no excuse for this attack."
+Graz mayor Siegfried Nagl, who personally witnessed the rampage unfold from his scooter, ordered events in Graz to be canceled and black flags of mourning to be raised on municipal buildings.